SQL JOIN Types Explained

 [Featured Image] SQL Developer in front of several monitors.

-Types of SQL JOINs with examples
+Types of SQL Joins

-Inner
+1. Inner Join

 SELECT * FROM table1 INNER JOIN table2 ON table1.id = table2.id;

-Left Outer
+2. Left Outer Join

 SELECT * FROM table1 LEFT OUTER JOIN table2 ON table1.id = table2.user_id

-Right Outer
+3. Right Outer Join

-Right JOINs are logically the opposite of Left JOINs—they return all rows from the second table, and only the rows in the first table that match.
-This example shows how to use a Right Outer JOIN clause to join two tables:
+Right Joins are logically the opposite of Left Joins—they return all rows from the second table, and only the rows in the first table that match.
+This example shows how to use a Right Outer Join clause to join two tables:

 SELECT * FROM table1 RIGHT OUTER JOIN table2 ON table1.id = table2.user_id

-Full Outer
+4. Full Outer Join

-Full JOINs combine both left and right joins by returning all rows from both tables, as long as there is at least one match between them.
-This example shows how to use a Full Outer JOIN clause to join two tables:
+Full Joins combine both left and right joins by returning all rows from both tables, as long as there is at least one match between them.
+This example shows how to use a Full Outer Join clause to join two tables:

 SELECT * FROM table1 FULL OUTER JOIN table2 ON table1.id = table2.user_id

-Imagine a table that stores personal information (name, address, phone number) and another table stores information related to employee job positions.
+Imagine a table that stores personal information (name, address, phone number) and another table that stores information related to employee job positions.
 Suppose each row on the employee table represents a single employee.
 In that case, it makes sense to store the employees' personal data in another table since an individual may be represented more than once (one row per position as they change roles).

 Let's say that you need to write an application that shows employee names and addresses along with their current position, previous positions, and hire date.
 To retrieve this data from the database, you need to join these two tables together using some attributes common between them (such as Employee ID).

 Imagine now that you have an online store and want to know which products were bought by your customers.
 You would have two tables: one containing information about your customers and another containing information about your products.
-You can use an Inner JOIN to retrieve all the records that appear in both these tables using the following syntax:
+You can use an Inner Join to retrieve all the records that appear in both of these tables using the following syntax:

 Select * from customers Inner JOIN orders on customers.id = orders.customer_id;